conjurdemos/docker-secrets/README.md

 1. Environment with Docker installed ( hint for vagrant users: you may use attached `Vagrantfile`)
 2. Access to Conjur appliance
 3. Conjur CLI installed in your working environment (it may be installed in separate environment, but you will need files from there)
-4. Dedicated mysql server (hint: it can be launched by `docker -d --name 'mysqldemo' -t tutum/mysql`, and password can be discovered by `docker logs mysqldemo` )
+4. Dedicated mysql server (hint: it can be launched by `docker run -d --name 'mysqldemo' -t tutum/mysql`, and password can be discovered by `docker logs mysqldemo` )

 # Preparation